sfreeley/front-end-capstone/README.md

     * ```Rx Details``` button: once clicked will show a pop-up of their prescription number, refills remaining, last fill date, days supply, and next refill/renewal date
         * if one refill remains, refills will be highlighted yellow; if no refills remain, it will be highlighted red
         * if medication is due or past due for refill, it will be highlighted red unless user edits the prescription details information
+3. Search functionality is available on this page as well, with CRUD functionality available for each medication entry result

 ### Individual Medication View Page
 ![trackRx Individual Medication View Page](./src/images/individualMedicationViewScreenshot.png)